-In Los Angeles, Stiller began work on The Ben Stiller Show, a half-hour sketch comedy that aired on MTV before being picked up by Fox for a brief run.
-Like the Saturday Night Live of the 1970s and 1980s, The Ben Stiller Show became fertile breeding grounds for young, hip comics.
-Bob Odenkirk, Andy Dick and Janeane Garofalo were among those who wrote or acted for The Ben Stiller Show.
-Despite the critics' fondness for the show Fox canceled it after just twelve episodes.
-Stiller and his cowriters did win an Emmy for outstanding writing in a variety or music program in 1993, after the show had already been canceled.
+In Los Angeles, Stiller began work on The Ben Stiller Show, a half-hour sketch comedy that aired on MTV before being picked up by FOX for a brief run.
+Like Saturday Night Live during the 1970s and '80s, The Ben Stiller Show became a fertile breeding ground for young, hip comics, with Bob Odenkirk, Andy Dick and Janeane Garofalo among the talents who wrote or acted for the program.
+Despite positive critical reviews, the show was canceled after just 12 episodes, though Stiller and his co-writers did win an Emmy for outstanding writing in a variety or music program in 1993.

 Stiller's next project was directing and acting in Reality Bites (1994), a film about the issues plaguing a group of college graduates.
 Starring Winona Ryder, Ethan Hawke and Garofalo, and often seen as a glorification of Generation X and the values commonly associated with it, Reality Bites was unpopular with critics but became a minor cult classic.
 Stiller then embarked on directing A Simple Plan, but six weeks into production he had a falling out with Savoy Pictures over budget issues and abandoned the picture.